Esri/arcgis-maps-sdk-java-samples/kml/edit-kml-ground-overlay/README.md

 ## How it works

 1. Create an `Envelope` defining the geometry of the overlay.
-2. Create a `KmlIcon` using a  URI linking to an image.
+2. Create a `KmlIcon` using a `Uri` linking to an image.
 3. Create a `KmlGroundOverlay` using the envelope and icon.
+4. Set the value of`KmlGroundOverlay.setRotation()`.
-4. Create a `KmlDataset` using the ground overlay.
+5. Create a `KmlDataset` using the ground overlay.
-5. Create a `KmlLayer` using the dataset.
+6. Create a `KmlLayer` using the dataset.
-6. Add the KML layer to the scene.
+7. Add the KML layer to the scene.
-7. Use `kmlGroundOverlay.setColor(value)` with a different alpha value to change the opacity.
+8. Listen for changes to the opacity slider and change the color value of the ground overlay appropriately using `KmlGroundOverlay.setColor()`.

 ## Relevant API